donkey/Junk-Email-Blocking/README.md

 As an e-mail client software often using in companies is MS Outlook they are widely used in conjuction with MS Exchange.
 Outlook offers the possibility to block junk e-mails, but the name is not exactly correct, the so-called junk e-mails are not blocked on the server, but are moved into the Outlook folder **Junk E-Mail**.
 It would be better if the alleged sender is not able to deliver it, so it will rejected, the sending server (MTA) is now to see what he should doing with.

 ### Workaround
-There is a possibility to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
+There is a way to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
 Smarthosts are mostly Linux-based servers they are running the Postfix MTA.

-The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook junk e-mail list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file _extracted-JunkEmails.asc_.
+The purpose of the PowerShell script _JunkEmails.ps1_ are retrieves the junk e-mail entries from the Outlook **Junk E-Mail** list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file _extracted-JunkEmails.asc_.
 The Whitelist is created in to _extracted-TrustedEmails.asc_.

 ### Installation
 The script is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a new job in task scheduling, e.g. at any hour.